fairfield-programming/backend-server/readme.md

 I was really bored and also thought it would be a nice feature, so I added a joke API.
 The whole point of it is that you can query it and get a random joke about ducks.
 I am not really sure why I picked ducks, but I think that there is something cute and pure about them.
 Did you know ducks mate for life?
 My dad taught me that, I guess this API is dedicated to him.
 If you want to query the Duck Joke API, you can use any of the below links.

 <p align="center">
-_Why did the duck go to the chiropractor?
-To get its back quacked._
+<i>Why did the duck go to the chiropractor?
+To get its back quacked.</i>
 </p>

 ```python